CollinErickson/GauPro/cran-comments.md

 Updating this so I can get my other package, IGP, back onto CRAN.

+I submitted this earlier today (3/228/21) and it was rejected automatically.
+I fixed the issue (LazyData was specified in DESCRIPTION but there is no data) and am resubmitting.

 ## Test environments
 * local Windows install, R 4.0.3
 * R-hub builder